s15a/eiquidus-new-2024/README_DINGOCOIN.txt

 2. Dingocoin config template.
 Dingocoin ready (insert users, passwords, database name at the top of file).
 Better social images are included.
 3. Added Discord, X, Github and Telegram footer images to public/img (please see 1.).
-4. Added basic SEO meta data into the head: description, author and keywords.
+4. Added basic SEO meta data into the head: description, author, keywords, x tags, og protocol tags.
 How-to add more meta data is described in settings.json as a comment.
 5. Dingocoin images everywhere.
 6. Dingocoin screenshot.
 7. Added robots.txt and sitemap.xml.